nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 `ViewContactCommand` is then created in the `MainParser` and executed in `ConTech` after parsing for the index of the desired contact.

 If the `INDEX` is input as `me`, it will be equivalent to the `contactIndex` being `-1` in which case the personal details of the user will be printed by calling the `viewPersonalContactMessage` method in `TextUi`.
 If the `INDEX` is missing, it will be equivalent to the `contactIndex` being `-2` in which case the error message to notify the user that the index is missing will be printed by calling the `missingIndexMessage` method in `ExceptionTextUi`.
 Lastly, if the `INDEX` is within range and valid, the contact will be retrieved by calling the `getContactAtIndex` method in `ContactList` which will return the `Contact` and store it as `viewingContact` in `ViewContactCommand`.
 To print out the contact, the `viewContactMessage` method in `TextUi` will be called.

-The sequence diagram below illustrates the `execute()` function in `ViewContactCommand`.
+The sequence diagram below illustrates the process of viewing a contact.

 ![View Sequence Diagram](images/ViewContactCommandSequenceDiagram.png)